iwealthdemo/asset_management_workflow/comprehensive-test-report.md

 ## User Experience

-### For Managers
+### For Analysts (Proposal Creators)
-- Documents automatically queued for processing
+- Documents automatically queued for processing when uploaded
-- No manual intervention required
+- No manual intervention required during proposal creation
 - Background processing provides seamless experience

-### For Analysts
+### For Managers/Approvers
-- Full control over document processing
+- Manual "Prepare for AI" buttons for on-demand document analysis
-- Manual "Prepare for AI" buttons for each document
+- Full control over when to analyze documents during approval process
-- Maintains existing workflow patterns
+- Can analyze documents when needed for approval decisions

 ### For All Users
 - Fallback manual triggers if background jobs fail